cacophony-wj/licentia_black/SoS-OutfitSystem-Guide.md

 9) Notice I left the ring we equipped off the costume list.
 Bob likes gloves - so the rings will show up on the outside of the gloves if added to the list.
 Bob doesn’t like that look so I left it out.
 At this point Use the Base policy drop down to select Require equipped.
 So if an armor is equipped in one of the 3 slots that the costume uses it will transmog those pieces.
 If you were playing a female character you are done.
 But that’s not what this guide is about.
 And we are almost done.
 I promise.

 Go ahead and tick the per-slot policy editor at this point.
-We need to tell the offending slot 52 that SoS adds to all body armor pieces that it needs to not leave a big hole where the penis should be when Bob wants to get down with his partner.
+We need to tell the offending "Unofficial (Typically Pelvis Under)" body slot, that SoS adds to all body armor pieces, that it needs to not leave a big hole where the penis should be when Bob wants to get down with his partner.
 Remember that’s why we are here, dicks and rings.

 ![marking slot 52](/assets/image9.png)